mfirry/typed-paths-js/README.md

   }
   ```

-Give the above declaration, we can use it this way:
+Given the above declaration, we can use it this way:

   ```js
   const data: Array<Array<Country>> =[